oowekyala/intellij-javacc/README.md

 ## Usage notes

 * I recommend to define an easy shortcut for fold/unfold region from the start if you don't have any
-* Code ide in Java fragments works best when the token manager and other supporting files have already been generated.
+* Code insight in Java fragments works best when the token manager and other supporting files have already been generated.
 * Please <a href="https://github.com/oowekyala/intellij-javacc/issues">report issues</a> if you encounter any.
   The Java injection support in particular is still quite fragile.
 Contributions are most welcome as well!